 Comparing United basic economy vs economy boils down to one simple fact: United's basic economy tickets have fewer perks compared to a main cabin economy fare.

-One major – and painful – difference is that with a United Basic Economy ticket, passengers are given a much smaller United Airlines baggage allowance.
-Flyers with a basic economy ticket are not permitted to put a carry-on in the overhead bin – they're limited to one small personal item underneath the seat.
+One major – and painful – difference is that with a United basic economy ticket, passengers are given a much smaller baggage allowance.
+United flyers with a basic economy ticket are not allowed to put a carry-on in the overhead bin – they're limited to one small personal item underneath the seat.
 With a normal economy fare, you can bring a normal carry-on bag onboard.

-Because of that, basic economy passengers cannot check in online or using the United app.
-Basic economy passengers can only check in at the airline's counter at the airport.
+Because of that, basic economy passengers cannot check in online or via the United app.
+Basic economy passengers are forced to check in at the airline's counter at the airport.
 You also can't pick a seat for free with a United basic economy ticket, while you can with a standard economy fare.

 What Does United Economy Include?